cestpasphoto/alpha-zero-general/README.md

 * `-b 32 -l 0.0003 -p 2`: define batch size, learning rate and number of epochs.
 Larger number of epochs degrades performance, same for larger batch sizes
 * `--updateThreshold 0.55`: result of iteration is kept if winning ratio in self-play is above this threshold.
 Suraganair value of 60% win seems too high to me

+![Sample training](splendor/sample_training.jpg)

 The option `-V` allows you to switch between different NN architectures.

-![Sample training](splendor/sample_training.jpg)
+If you specify a previous checkpoint using a different architecture, it will still try loading weights as much as possible.
+It allows me starting first steps of training with small/fast networks and then I experiment larger networks.
+I also usually execute several trainings in parallel; you can evaluate the results obtained in the last 24 hours by using this command (execute as many times as threads): `./pit.py -A 24 -T 8`

+I usually stop training when the 5 last iterations (or `-i` value) were rejected.

 Use of forced rollouts, surprise weight, cyclic learning rate or tuning cpuct value hadn't lead to any significant improvement.

-#### How to evaluate training results
-If you executed several training in parallel, you can evaluate the results obtained in the last 24 hours by using this command (execute as many times as threads):
-`./pit.py -A 24 -T 8`